ATh0ft/ai-cloud-lab-shared-files/creating-a-conda-environment.md

     [cotainr](https://cotainr.readthedocs.io/en/stable/) is a tool developed by DeiC to ease building of Singularity containers.
 It can be used to build custom containers with additional software installable by Conda and Pip.
 This means it is primarily for adding Python packages to a container.
 It works from a base container image that you specify and then build additional Anaconda and pip packages which you supply as a conda environment specification.

 <div class="show-on-ai-lab" style="display:none;" markdown="span">
-  cotainr is included in the `/ceph/container` directory.
+  Cotainr is included in the `/ceph/container` directory.
 To check the current version, enter `ls /ceph/container`.
 Currently, the version used in this guide is `cotainr-2023.11.0`.

   You can access cotainr by using the path `/ceph/container/cotainr-2023.11.0/bin/cotainr`.
 But first we will create a conda environment file, `conda_env.yml` that contains the conda channels/repositories and packages you need:
 </div>